|Position:||Interim Head Coach|

 Prior to her success at Merrimack, McInerney spent five seasons as an assistant coach at Bentley where she helped guide the Falcons to four conference championships, three conference tournament championships, four NCAA Division II Elite Eight appearances, and one Final Four appearance.
 While at Bentley, she helped the team to a 139-23 record.

-McInerney began her career as the head coach at Nichols College from 1990-1992 in which she compiled a 32-17 record.
-While at Nichols, her team finished the top seed in the MIAIW Tournament.
+McInerney began her career as the head coach at Nichols College from 1990-1992, compiling a 32-17 record.
+While at Nichols, her team finished as the top seed in the MIAIW Tournament.

 A 1989 graduate from Assumption College, McInerney was the all-time leading scorer for the Greyhounds at the completion of her career.
-She was named the Northeast-10 women’s basketball Player of the Year in 1989 and is a member of the Assumption College Athletic Hall of Fame.
+She was named the Northeast-10 women’s basketball Player of the Year in 1989 and is a member of both the Assumption College and Northeast-10 Conference Athletic Hall of Fame.
 She earned a bachelor’s degree in elementary education and psychology.